ydamni/cloud-is-free/projects/project-3/part-2/README.md

 ![Create VPC Subnets](images/create-vpc-subnets.png ':size=400')

-For the next step, choose **1 Availability Zone**, as only one will be needed to complete the project.
+For the next step, choose **2 Availability Zones**.
+Only one AZ will be needed to complete the project, but in order to create a RDS Database, it is needed to have at least 2 AZ.

-> In companies, it is preferable to have at least two Availability Zones to implement high availability.
+> To know why 2 AZ are required for RDS: https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBSubnetGroup.html

-Select a **Number of public subnets** to 1, since it will be used to interact with the tools installed in the containers.
+Select a **Number of public subnets** to 2, since it will be used to interact with the tools installed in the containers.
 Do the same for the **Number of private subnets** which will contain only RDS.

 Do not add a **NAT Gateway**, as this will be charged (not respecting the Free Tier), and the containers will communicate with the RDS database via an endpoint (unnecessary NAT Gateway).